krelinga/krelinga.github.io/laptop_font_scaling.md

 ## Intellij IDEA

 I'm trying to get more used to IDEs in general, and decided to start with IntelliJ IDEA.
-Getting used to the IDE is made substantially easier when I can actaully read the text ;-) .
+Getting used to the IDE is made substantially easier when I can actually read the text ;-) .
 There are a number of different font settings to tweak here:

 * `Settings > Editor > Font`
 * `Settings > Editor > Color Scheme > Console Font`